WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 }
 ```

-One of the main requirements to verify the integrity of a certificate and proof that a certain issuer did indeed issue it is the `#key` field in the `authentication` property of a DID.
+One of the main requirements to verify the integrity of a certificate and proof that a certain issuer did indeed issue it is by looking at the `#key` field in the `publicKeys` property of a DID.

 One would be able to link a signing key by referencing the DID and property: `did:example:123456789abcdefghi#keys-1`.